Marquis of Arronches

-The nobility title Marquis of Arronches was created on April 27 of 1674 by D. Afonso VI of Portugal in favour of Henrique de Sousa Tavares, 3th Count of Miranda do Corvo 28th Lord of the Sousa House.
+The nobility title Marquis of Arronches was created on April 27, 1674 by D. Afonso VI of Portugal in favour of Henrique de Sousa Tavares, 3rd Count of Miranda do Corvo and 28th Lord of Sousa.

-The present Marchioness of Arronches is D. Carolina do Casal Ribeiro Bravo de Bragança Sarmento Beja, born in Lisbon on 26 of April of 1980, daughter of D. Afonso Caetano de Barros e Carvalhosa de Bragança, born in Lisbon on January 11 of 1967.
-He is also the 7th Duke of Lafões, 10th Marquis of Arronches, 13th Count of Miranda do Corvo, 9th Marquis of Marialva, 10th Count of Cantanhede, all from “juro e herdade”, 3rd Duke of Miranda do Corvo and 4rd Count of Cavaleiros, by the Portuguese Institute of Nobility in October 23rd of 2008.
+The present Marchioness of Arronches is D. Carolina do Casal Ribeiro Bravo de Bragança Sarmento Beja (born in Lisbon on 26 April 1980), the daughter of D. Afonso Caetano de Barros e Carvalhosa de Bragança (born in Lisbon on 11 January 1956).
+Her father was also the 7th Duke of Lafões, 10th Marquis of Arronches, 13th Count of Miranda do Corvo, 9th Marquis of Marialva, 10th Count of Cantanhede, all by "juro e herdade", 3rd Duke of Miranda do Corvo and 4rd Count of Cavaleiros, certified by the Portuguese Institute of Nobility on 23 October 2008.